Domain#

 Is a parent child comparison operator.
 Returns true for records that are a child of

-is not linked to itself, the clause pattern extends to:(<field name>, ['child_of'|'not_child_of'], <operand>, <parent field>)Where
+<operand>.<operand>is a list ofidsand<field name>must be aMany2Oneor aMany2Many.
+In case<field name>is not linked to itself, the clause pattern extends to:(<field name>, ['child_of'|'not_child_of'], <operand>, <parent field>)Where

-is the name of the field constituting theMany2One
+<parent field>is the name of the field constituting theMany2Oneon the target model.

-not child_of
+not child_of#

 Is a parent child comparison operator.
 It is the negation of the child_of operator.